Click0910/level-task/README.md

 The workers have som values by default.
 For example for `ticket_worker` I set up by default 2 instances of this and by default each instance has 8 threads.

-Using multiple threads here works because both tasks are mainly I/O operations (consult a DB and upload in a S3 bucket).
-Celery handle in background the threads and in python multythreading for I/O operations is fine (it's a problem for CPU bound operations and real parallelism base on threads)
+Using multiple threads here works because both tasks are mainly I/O operations (read and write the DB).
+Celery handle in background the threads and in python multithreading for I/O operations is fine (it's a problem for CPU bound operations and real parallelism base on threads)